 - LGBTQ+ politics and sport.

-Course restriction: In some semesters, this course is not open to students in another course with a SOC cross-listing except for sociology majors by request (check academic update for any restriction for current semester).
-These courses include SOC 200.1, SOC 300.1, SOC/QSX/WGS 400.1 and SOC 412.
+Restriction: In some semesters, this course is not open to students in another course with a SOC cross-listing except for sociology majors by request (check academic update for any restriction for current semester).
+These courses include SOC 200.1/QSX 300.1, SOC/QSX/WGS 400.1 and SOC 412.

 Course-related fee: A fee will be billed from Syracuse to cover site visits (2018–19 fee = $25).